A-Morabet/mern-ecommerce/README.md

 * Shopping Cart & Checkout: Users can add products to their cart, proceed to checkout, place orders, and complete payments.
 * Order Tracking: Users can monitor the status of their orders via their profile page.
 * Admin Dashboard: Administrators can add, edit, and remove products, manage all site orders, and handle user accounts.
 * Clear UI: Designed for easy navigation and a clean product display.
+Styled with Bootstrap.

 ## Contact